nodejs/node-eps/002-es-modules.md

 The intent of this standard is to:

-* implement interoperability for ESM and Node's existing CommonJS module system (CJS)
+* implement interoperability for ESM and Node's existing CJS module system

 ## 1. Purpose